ceik/catalog-app/README.md

 - Create a catalog.wsgi in /var/www/catalog with the content below.
 - Change the Apache config located at `/etc/apache2/sites-enabled/000-default.conf` to the content below.
 Make sure to replace the `xxx` with the proper values and edit the other values if necessary.
 - Restart the Apache server with `sudo apache2ctl restart`
+- Install a postgres database with the database `catalog` and the user `catalog` with password `udacity`.
+If different values are used, make sure to change them in all occurences in this repo.

 ## catalog.wsgi